whistlegraph/2022.aesthetic.computer/README.txt

   *** Load ***
   - [x] From a URL into a buffer.
   - [x] and then be able to paste it.

-*** Piece Caching ***
-  - [] Cache already remotely loaded pieces in a given session, so they can be reloaded without having to re-download them or show a spinner.
-  - [] Disable this in debug / development mode.

 ***Audio + Video Storage (Microphone)***
  + Now